deschler/django-modeltranslation/docs/modeltranslation/installation.rst

     file which was defined through
     ``MODELTRANSLATION_TRANSLATION_REGISTRY = '<PROJECT_MODULE>.translation'``.

-    In version 0.4 and 0.5, for backwards compatibiliy, the module defined through this setting was automatically added to ``MODELTRANSLATION_TRANSLATION_FILES``.
+    In version 0.4 and 0.5, for backwards compatibility, the module defined through this setting was automatically added to ``MODELTRANSLATION_TRANSLATION_FILES``.
 A
     ``DeprecationWarning`` was issued in this case.